divijsingla/jetskii-blogs/src/blogs/05_basis.md

 The search for completeness in the material world always fails.

-When we act with the hope of finding fulfillment or peace in the results, that’s Sakam Karma, action driven by desire.
+When we act with the hope of finding fulfillment or peace in the results, that’s Saakaam Karma, action driven by desire.

 Now I'm not asking you to leave the world and go sit on a mountain and say the nature is all false.
 Use nature as a path to achieve mastery while understanding whatever materialistic thing this nature has to offer won't lead to fulfilment.

-When we act without that craving, when the intent is not to squeeze satisfaction from the world but to transcend the world, that’s Nishkam Karma.
+When we act without that craving, when the intent is not to squeeze satisfaction from the world but to transcend the world, that’s Nishkaam Karma.
 The world then stops being the goal, and simply becomes the medium.
 Not the end, but the path.

 ## Mastery

 Einstein didn’t study time to win a Nobel Prize.
 Leonardo da Vinci didn't study nature for society to call him a genius.
 They studied it because they couldn’t not do it.
 The idea gripped them so deeply that the choice of not pursuing it simply didn’t exist.
 That’s what being Nirvikalp means, choiceless action born out of inner clarity.

-When action flows from that space, it generally becomes Nishkam Karma.
+When action flows from that space, it generally becomes Nishkaam Karma.
 There’s effort, but no restlessness.
 Work continues, but the mind stays still.
 The outcome stops mattering, because the process itself becomes sacred.

 Masters don’t act to reach somewhere, they act because action itself becomes their expression of truth.
 They don’t need results to validate them, the act of doing is the fulfillment.

 ## Dissatisfaction

-Dissatisfaction doesn’t exist when your actions are truly Nishkam, i.e. free from attachment to the result.
+Dissatisfaction doesn’t exist when your actions are truly Nishkaam, i.e. free from attachment to the result.

 That doesn’t mean "be content with everything" or "do nothing".
 That’s against the very spirit of this.
 It’s not about being happy anywhere.
 If that were the goal, Krishna would’ve told Arjun to just walk away from the battlefield and meditate in the jungle, be happy anywhere.